qgis/QGIS-Documentation/source/docs/training_manual/qgis_plugins/fetching_plugins.rst

   .. image:: img/select_processing_plugin.png
      :align: center

-* Click in the box next to this plugin and uncheck it to uninstall it.
+* Click in the box next to this plugin and uncheck it to deactivate it.
 * Click :guilabel:`Close`.
 * Looking at the menu, you will notice that the :guilabel:`Processing` menu is is now gone.
 This means that many of the processing functions you have been using before have disappeared!
-This is because they are part of the :guilabel:`Processing` plugin, which needs to be activated for you to use them.
+This is because they are part of the :guilabel:`Processing` plugin, which needs to be activated to use them.
 * Open the :guilabel:`Plugin Manager` again and reactivate the :guilabel:`Processing` plugin by clicking in the checkbox next to it and clicking :guilabel:`Close`..
 * The :guilabel:`Processing` menu should be available again.

+.. _plugin_installation:

 |basic| |FA| Installing New Plugins
 -------------------------------------------------------------------------------

 The list of plugins that you can activate and deactivate draws from the plugins that you currently have installed.

 * To install new plugins, select the :guilabel:`Not Installed` option in the :guilabel:`Plugin Manager` dialog.
 The plugins available for you to install